SaidMayan/e-commerce-nudistguise/README.md

 ## User-Story
 NUDISTGUISE is an online streetwear and luxury good's store embodying Dieter Rams philosophy of less but better.
-The user will find a small range of goods for sale from niched designers, artists and artisans...
-Users will have the ability to view all product listings, click on a single item and find a detailed description and the ability to add to cart.
-Once an item is added to cart, you have the option to continue shopping or go to checkout.
-Goal is implement
+The user will find a small range of goods for sale from niched designers and artisans...
+Users will have the ability to view all product listings, click on a single item and find a detailed description and the ability to add/remove/update from cart...

 ### Landing Page:
 ![wireframe](./img/nudistguise-landing-page.png)